Kate Douglass: 2024 Short Course World Championships

 At the 2024 Short Course World Championships in December, Douglass competed in seven events, winning four gold medals, two silver medals, and one bronze medal.
 She set personal bests in all five of her individual events.
 On December 10, Douglass won gold in the 200 m individual medley, defending her 2022 title and breaking the world record.
 Later that night, she swam in the final of the 4 × 100 m freestyle, helping the U.S. team win gold in a world record time.
 On December 12, Douglass competed in the 100 m freestyle and won bronze.
 On December 13, she won gold in the 200 m breaststroke, defending her 2022 title and breaking her own world record.
 Later that night, she won silver in the 100 m individual medley.
 On December 15, Douglass competed in the 50 m freestyle and won silver.
 Later that night, she swam the freestyle leg in the 4 × 100 m medley final, helping the U.S. win gold in a world record time.

 2025

-2025 World Championships

-Douglass waived to compete in the 200 m IM, the competition she won in the two previous World Chanmpionhips, but won the silver medal with the US 4 x 100 m freestyle relay on the first day of the swimming competitions.
+Douglass waived to compete in the 200 meter IM, the competition she won in the two previous World Championships, but won the silver medal with the US 4 x 100 m freestyle relay on the first day of the swimming competitions.
 On day three of the swimming competitions, she was beaten over 100 m breaststroke only by the surprising new World Champion Anna Elendt on the last meters of the race, finishing 0,08 seconds behind her, winning another silver medal in her first major international race over that distance.
 On day 5 of the event, she became World Champion for the first time over the 200 m breaststroke, one year after her Olympic victory over this distance.
 On day 6 of the event, she won her second gold medal, this time as part of the 4x100 m freestyle mixed relay, breaking the world record from the previous World Champions Australia from 2024.
 On the final day, she won the gold medal with her women's medley relay, setting a new world record, her second during this event.

+2026

+At the 2026 Pro Swim Series – Indianapolis, Douglass earned her first individual long course meters world record, in the 50 meter freestyle, with a time of 23.59 seconds, breaking the previous record held by Sarah Sjöström.
+About two months later that same year, Douglass again set the world record in the women’s 50-meter freestyle in the preliminary heats of the Pan Pacific Championships, with a time of 23.49 on August 15, 2026.
+Later that same day, she beat that record by winning the Pan Pacific Championships final with a women’s 50-meter freestyle time of 23.19 seconds.